Memorix101/space_invaders_project/docs/ABOUT.md

 <br/>

 ### Final words
 However, this way you learn pretty much (especially how to write performant and good (C) code 😂) and by all the stress and frustration it makes a ton of fun.
 Who could imagine this little game would be so enriching in the process of developing.
 In German we have the phrase "Der Weg ist das Ziel" what would be translated to "The way is the goal".
 I hope you understand the idea behind the meaning.
-Sometimes the way to the destination is more enchriching than the place you want to reach.
+Sometimes the way to the destination is more enriching than the place you want to reach.
 Musicians and artist should know what I'm speaking about.
 The experience of creation can be something so emotionally powerful and wonderful.
 You may be disappointed with your end results but the way to it was worth it.
 <br/>